What is a 3D scanner?

 In recent years, mobile scanners have emerged and are proving to be a very good option for large projects, offering greater speed of acquisition.
 Among the main equipment manufacturers, we can mention NavVis or viametris.

-The main uses of 3D scanning in buildings
+The main uses of 3D scanning in the building

 3D building scanning is the gateway to a multitude of uses in the building.
 Among the main uses, we can mention in particular: